FareHarbor/fareharbor-docs/external-api/custom-fields.md

 ## Custom Field Types

-The API currently supports the following custom field types: `short`, `long`, `extended-option`, and `yes-no`.
+The API currently supports the following custom field types: `short`, `long`, `extended-option`, `yes-no` and `count`.
 Values for `short` and `long` custom fields can be any string under 2048 characters.
 Values for `extended-option` custom fields must be an `extended_option` pk defined in the `extended_options` property for the custom field.
 Values for `yes-no` custom fields must be boolean.
+Values for `count` custom fields must be an integer.

 ## Customer and Booking Level Custom Fields